-Strategic Plan Goal 82 Demonstrate effectiveness of district programs and services to the community and elected officials to achieve approval of the Rates & Charges system.
+Strategic Plan Goal Activities for 2019 Progress Report 82 Demonstrate effectiveness of district programs and services to the community and elected officials to achieve approval of the Rates & Charges system.
 ONGOING: TCD strives to continuously demonstrate effectiveness of district programs and services to the community and elected officials.
 Pursue renewal of rates and charges for 2020 and beyond.
 IN PROGRESS: Submitted 2020 -2024 Rates and Charges Proposal to Thurston County.
 84 Work to bring the pre-1948 parcels within the city limits of Yelm, Tenino and Rainier incorporated into the district's boundaries.
-IN PROGRESS: Plans to revisit bringing pre-1948 parcels within the city limits of Yelm, Tenino and Rainier incorporated into the district's boundaries for Fall 2019.
-86 Increase funding by 10% to support programs and delivery. s IN PROGRESS: Grant funding increased by 10% in 2019 to support programs and delivery.
+IN PROGRESS: Plans to revisit bringing pre-1948 parcels within the city limits of Yelm, Tenino and Rainier incorporated into the district's boundarie for Fall 2019.
+86 Increase funding by 10% to support programs and delivery.
+IN PROGRESS: Grant funding increased by 10% in 2019 to support programs and delivery.
 87 Continue efforts to relocate to a new facility with adequate space for staff, ability to house and grow equipment rental program, develop and maintain onsite demonstration areas, and generally allow TCD to grow in response to needs of community.
-IN PROGRESS: \$10,000 allocated in 2019 to begin efforts to relocate to a new facility with adequate space for staff, ability to house and grow equipment rental program, develop and maintain onsite demonstration areas, and generally allow TCD to grow in response to needs of community.
-88 Increase staff by 40% to meet program and population needs.
+IN PROGRESS: \$10,000 allocated in 2019 to begin efforts to relocate to a new facility with adequate space for staff, ability to house and grow equipment rental program, develop and maintain onsite demonstration areas, and generally allow TCD to grow in response to needs of communication 88 Increase staff by 40% to meet program and population needs.
 IN PROGRESS: Staffing capacity increased by 50% from 2018 to begin to meet program and population needs.
-89 Each staff and board member to participate in annual professional development and skill building opportunities. complete com
+89 Each staff and board member to participate in annual professional development and skill building opportunities.
+COMPLETED: Each staff and board member has participated in at least one (1) annual professional development and skill building opportunity.
+Continued professional development is ongoing.

-Strategic Plan Goal Activities for 2019 Progress Report 90 Annually demonstrate consistent accountability and responsibility for public funds via successful completion of annual State Auditor reports, and regular audits with 'finding-free' outcomes.
-COMPLETED: Demonstrated consistent accountability and responsibility for public funds via successful completion of annual state audit reports as a 'finding-free' outcome of the 2014-2018 accountability audit.
+Strategic Plan Goal Activities for 2019 Progress Report 90 Annually demonstrate consistent accountability and responsibility for public funds via successful completion of annual State Auditor reports , and regular audits with 'finding-free' outcomes.
+COMPLETED: Demonstrated consistent accountability and responsibility for public funds via successful completion of annual state audit reports and a 'finding-free' outcome of the 2014-2018 accountability audit.
 91 Annually achieve and maintain the highest level of compliance with the Washington State Conservation Commission's Accountability and Performance Program (CAPP).
 COMPLETED: Achieved and maintain the highest level of compliance with the Washington State Conservation Commission's Accountability and Performance Program (CAPP).
-92 Annually share adopted budgets, annual, and strategic plans, public meeting notifications, and board meeting agendas and minutes with the public. meeting potifications, and board meeting agendas and minutes with the 93 Continuously protect the privacy of landowners/operators and their operations, in accordance with our ethic, in conjunction with legislative authority and Washington State Conservation Commission oversight.
-COMPLETED: Privacy of landowners/operators and their operation accordance with our ethic, in conjunction with legislative authority washington State Conservation Commission oversight.
+92 Annually share adopted budgets, annual, and strategic plans, public meeting notifications, and board meeting agendas and minutes with the public. meeting notifications, and heard meeting agendas and minutes with the 93 Continuously protect the privacy of landowners/operators and their operations, in accordance with our ethic, in conjunction with legislative authority and Washington State Conservation Commission oversight.
 94 Reach 20,000 Thurston County residents via website, social media analytics, in person, etc. IN PROGRESS: 4,731 Thurston County residents reached via website, social media analytics, in person, etc. (Social media posts reached 15,000 views.)
 Review and update Policies & Procedures Manual.
 ONGOING: Policies & Procedures Manual reviewed and updated regularly.